 Information for Recommenders

-Deadline for letters of recommendation: Tuesday, February 25, 2014
+Deadline for letters of recommendation: Monday, February 27, 2017 at noon

 How to submit your letter of recommendation?
 Once a student submits his or her phase one application, an automated email will be sent to the faculty mentor(s) that the student listed in the application.
-Faculty mentors will be expected to email their letters of recommendation to Corey Colwill (email@example.com), following the instructions sent to them in the automated email, by the phase two application deadline of Tuesday, February 25, 2014.
+Faculty mentors will be expected to email their letters of recommendation to Corey Colwill (email@example.com), following the instructions sent to them in the automated email, by the phase two application deadline of Monday, February 27, 2017 at noon.

 What is the timeline for the submission, review and notification process?
 See a complete timeline here.